remix-run/remix/docs/tutorials/jokes.md

 - sets the `userId` field on the session
 - redirects to the given route setting the `Set-Cookie` header (via the cookie storage `commitSession` function)

-Note: If you need a hand, there's a small example of how the whole basic flow goes in [the session docs][the-session-docs].
+Note: If you need a hand, there's a small example of how the whole basic flow goes in [the session docs][here-are-the-docs].
 Once you have that, you'll want to use it in `app/routes/login.tsx` to set the session and redirect to the `/jokes` route.

 <details>